Yusufzai: Yousafzai of Ghoriwala

 One of Iliaszai grandson through Taje, was a man named Gadezai, who had five sons: Hassan, Behram, Ali Sher, Hussain, and Ibrahim.
 The first four sons settled in present-day District Buner, while Ibrahim was separated from them during the massacre of Yousafzai by Ulugh Beg in Kabul.
 Initially settling in Kurram, Ibrahim's descendants eventually migrated to Ghoriwala in present-day District Bannu.

 Ibrahim had only one son named Hassan Khan, and his family was known as Hassan Khel.
 However, after one of his descendant, Mughal Khan Yousafzai, his tribe came to be known as Mughal Khel.
 Mughal Khan's leadership and capabilities helped establish his tribe as one of the leading and honorable tribes of Bannu.
 Jaffar Khan Yousafzai, Mughal Khan's grandson, also earned a name and place for himself among the elders of the district.
-He also commissioned the construction of a beautiful mosque in Bannu Bazar in around 1820s.
+He also commissioned the construction of a mosque in Bannu Bazar in around 1820s.

-The Mughal Khel tribe has the following sub-tribes: Qasim Khel, Jaffar Khel, Hakim Khel, and Madasam Khel.
+The Mughal Khel tribe has the following sub-tribes: Qasim Khel, Jaffar Khel, Hakim Khel, and Muhammad Hassan Khel.
 The Mughal Khel have ruled and held the position of maliks in Ghoriwala for more than 300 years.
 Due to centuries of living in a land far away from their brethren, the Mughal Khels gradually assimilated in the local society, adopting the local elements and thus have transitioned from the Hard Pashto pronunciations to Soft Pashto but still in their speech and appearance their long lost characters can be identified.

 As the author of Bannu Gazetteer said: